sstuti4/Openlane-Sky130-workshop/README.md

 * **Detailed Route** : Performed using *TritonRoute*.

 **Triton Route**
 It performs *initial detailed route* and tries to route within the route guide provided by fast route.
-It works on MILF-based panel routing with intra-layer parellel route and inter-layer sequential route technique.
-Input files required for triton route are LEF,DEF and preprocessed route guide.
+It works on MILF-based panel routing with intra-layer parallel route and inter-layer sequential route technique.
+Input files required for triton route are LEF,DEF and pre-processed route guide.
 Output is in form of detailed routing with optimum wire length and Via count.

-**Steps for preprocessed route guides**
+**Steps for pre-processed route guides**
-* **Initial route guide** : Basic connectiving informatons using route guides.
+* **Initial route guide** : Basic connecting information using route guides.
 * **Splitting** : Routes in non-preferred direction are split into unit width.
 * **Merging** : Touching guides have edge orthogonal to the preferred route guide direction are merged.
 * **Bridging** : Edges parallel to preferred one are bridged using additional layers.
-* **Preprocessed Route** : Now all route guides are in preferred direction as required.
+* **Pre-processed Route** : Now all route guides are in preferred direction as required.

 # LAB